nocomplexity/ArchitecturePlaybook/businessarchitecture.rst

 -  `Protégé <http://protege.stanford.edu/>`__.
 Protégé is an OSS web or desktop application that can be used for building business ontologies.
+-  `DrawIO <https://www.draw.io/>`__.
+A online FOSS program to create diagrams.
+Its a very advanced, but also very simple to use program to create all types of (business) diagrams.
+UML, BPMN, ArchiMate, swimlane diagrams and many more.
+If you like to create good diagrams fast, think of using this program.
+Since its FOSS the source can be found on https://github.com/jgraph/drawio if you want to host it yourself.
+There is also a desktop version (electron build) of draw.io.
+Check https://github.com/jgraph/drawio-desktop.

 Business Principles
 ---------------------